Rastikko/Rastikko.github.io/_posts/2016-07-01-scaffolding-driven-development.md

 ## What scaffolding means

  - Definition
+ - Minimum viable code

+ ## Scaffold driven development
  - Scaffold across projects
-   - Minimum viable code
+   - Example math finantial formula, then an actual web project
    - Extensibility
-   - Example math formula, then an actual web project
    - Upgrade the scaffold

 ## How to scaffold using yeoman